-- Students must achieve a minimum major GPA of 2.200 in order to graduate.
-Note: some academic programs have higher GPA requirements.
-Students should consult academic program pages in the Catalog and their academic information availalbe online in Student Planning (Progress screen) for specific program cumulative & major GPA requirements.
+- Students must achieve a major GPA of 2.200 (minimum) in order to graduate. *Note: some academic programs have higher GPA requirements.
+Students should consult academic program pages in the Catalog and their academic information available online in Student Planning (Progress screen) for specific program cumulative GPA & major GPA requirements.

 - For major change requests, view the change of major chart.

 Students wishing to add or change a major or minor can do so by sending an email message from their Sage account to the appropriate office of academic advising ([email protected] or [email protected]) with their name, ID number, and the new major or minor they wish to declare.
 All academic program changes require the approval of the Associate Dean on a student’s home campus.